 Even as Morocco was partitioned into French and Spanish protectorates, Tangier remained an international city, with a number of European powers, including the United States, vying for power and influence.
 Like the protectorates, Tangier was nominally subject to the Moroccan Sultan, but it was effectively governed by an international regime from the beginning of the 20th century until Morocco achieved independence in 1956.
 The sole exception was a brief period of Spanish occupation during World War II.
-During this time growing numbers of Europeans took up residence, and the city expanded well beyond the walls of the medina and casbah of the old walled city.
+During this time growing numbers of Europeans took up residence, and the city expanded well beyond the walls that once enclosed the casbah and medina below it.

 A collection of glass negatives held by the Tangier American Legation Institute for Moroccan Studies (TALIM) provides powerful and vivid documentation of this era.
 The negatives were donated to TALIM cancel by the collector Donald Angus, who had purchased them at a local market.
 They are believed to be the work of Paul Servant, a veteran of the French colonial infantry who remained in Tangier and eventually became President of the "Comité de Propaganda y Turismo," subsequently known as the "Office de Tourisme de Tanger.”
 His photos appeared in publications of the office, but it is not believed that he made his living as a professional photographer.
 Nonetheless his photos may be the most extensive visual documentation of the city during the period.

+In this collection recent digital photographs of sites in Tangier are juxtaposed against images processed from the glass negatives.
 In some cases, you will also see images from Tangier ca. 1977.
-The photographs by John Zvereff were used in “Tangier Then and Now,” an exhibition held at the Legation in Tangier after it opened as a museum in 1976.
-Through this juxtaposition of photos taken at various times, this exhibition bears witness to some of the changes in the city between the early 20th and early 21st centuries.
+The photographs by John Zvereff were used in “Tangier Then and Now,” the earlier exhibition that inspired this.
+It was held at the Legation in Tangier after it opened as a museum in 1976.
+Through this juxtaposition of photos taken at various times, this collection bears witness to some of the changes in the city between the early 20th and early 21st centuries.

 A NOTE ON THE SELECTION OF IMAGES